matthewcordaro/music-synthesizer-for-android/README.md

 ## Compile the Synthesizer Engine ##
 Now we use the NDK to build the shared libraries. (`libsynth.so` files that will be found in `$SYNTH_PATH/android/libs/*/`.)
 You can either manually run the NDK compile, or have your Eclipse project run it automatically.
-  - For automatic Eclipse building, if your NDK is saved to `$HOME/android-ndk` then Eclipse should automatically work and you can skip this step.
-Otherwise, edit `$SYNTH_PATH/android/.externalToolBuilders/NDK Builder.launch` to make sure that `ATTR\_LOCATION` points to a valid location for the ndk-build binary, such as `${HOME}/android-ndk/ndk-build`.

   - For manual building, make sure that the NDK folder is in your `PATH` variable and run:
     ```
     cd $SYNTH_PATH/android
     ndk-build
     ```

+  - For automatic Eclipse building, first run the manual build.
+Then, if your NDK is saved to `$HOME/android-ndk`, Eclipse should automatically work and you can skip this step.
+Otherwise, edit `$SYNTH_PATH/android/.externalToolBuilders/NDK Builder.launch` to make sure that `ATTR\_LOCATION` points to a valid location for the ndk-build binary, such as `${HOME}/android-ndk/ndk-build`.

 _Tip:_ If you run into any errors, try `ndk-build clean` then `ndk-build` before searching for a fix.